Like what you see? Tap the "Pin" button above to save this with a pinnable image on Pinterest.

 This piece was originally published on Her View From Home.

 P.S.
-If you enjoyed this post, you may also like Simple 30-Day Parenting Challenge for Maximizing This Summer.
+If you enjoyed this post, you may also like The Best List of 150+ Rainy Day Activities for Toddlers.